 When the cooling function is on, the air is cooled, dried, then reheated according to the temperature setting.
-This function is only available while the engine is running.
+The passenger compartment can only be cooled while the engine is running.

 The cooling function helps prevent condensation on the windows or removes it quickly.